 The Minister (and Screen Australia in relation to the producer tax offset) has the power to revoke certificates in cases of fraud or serious misrepresentation.
 In such a case a revocation would require a full repayment of any film tax offset given.
 Decisions not to issue or to revoke a certificate previously issued are reviewable in the Administrative Appeals Tribunal.

-For further information about location and PDV tax offsets, including certification, go to the Department of the Environment, Water, Heritage and the Arts' website at www.arts.gov.au/film/australian screen production incentive
+For further information about location and PDV tax offsets, including certification, go to the Office for the Arts' website at www.arts.gov.au/film/australian_screen_production_incentive